Individual Therapy

 Polyvagal Theory

 Polyvagal Theory is a science-backed framework that explains how your autonomic nervous system responds to cues of safety and danger.
-Developed by Dr. Stephen Porges, it helps us understand why we sometimes feel anxious, shut down, disconnected, or on edge—even when nothing seems “wrong.”
+Developed by Dr. Stephen Porges, it helps us understand why we sometimes feel anxious, shut down, disconnected, or on edge — even when nothing seems “wrong.”
 Rather than seeing these responses as flaws, Polyvagal Theory teaches us they’re protective patterns rooted in our biology.
-Your body isn’t broken, it’s doing its best to keep you safe.

 -

-I use this approach to help high-achieving, perfectionistic humans begin to understand their stress responses with more compassion and less shame.
-We explore how your nervous system moves between states—like fight, flight, freeze, or grounded connection—and how past experiences may have shaped those patterns.
-Through mindfulness, somatic work, and curiosity, we build your capacity to notice and respond to these shifts with gentleness, not judgment.
-Together, we’ll practice one of the most powerful skills there is: learning how to befriend your nervous system.
+We use this approach to support high-achieving, perfectionistic individuals in understanding their stress responses with more compassion and less shame.
+Together, we explore how your nervous system moves between different states, such as fight, flight, freeze, or grounded connection, and how past experiences may have shaped these patterns.
+Through mindfulness, somatic work, and curiosity, we build your capacity to notice and respond to these shifts with gentleness rather than judgment.
+Together, we practice one of the most powerful skills there is: learning how to befriend your nervous system.

 Polyvagal-informed therapy supports your journey toward self-trust, regulation, and emotional resilience.
-Rather than forcing yourself to “just relax,” you’ll learn how to create a felt sense of safety in your body, so that calm and connection can emerge naturally.
-This is where real healing begins: when you feel safe enough to soften, slow down, and show up as your full self.
+Rather than forcing yourself to “just relax,” we help you learn how to create a felt sense of safety in your body so calm and connection can emerge naturally.
+This is where real healing begins, when you feel safe enough to soften, slow down, and show up as your full self.